Table of contents

 Pasta is a timeless dish that evokes childhood memories, yet is still enjoyed far beyond childhood.
 It's not only ageless, but also enjoyed by both the seasoned chef and the less experienced foodie alike.
 Who knew that the pasta used in your top ramen could be used in a gourmet meal?

 Pasta crosses culture and dietary boundaries like almost no other single food.
 It's simple, accessible, and convenient, which makes it the perfect food to enjoy amongst many friends and family.
-In fact, past, meat, and rice are the three most popular food enjoyed around the globe.
-So next time you're hosting dinner party, keep in mind that pasta is a real crowdpleaser.
+In fact, pasta, meat, and rice are the three most popular foods enjoyed around the globe.
+So next time you're hosting a dinner party, keep in mind that pasta is a real crowdpleaser.

 Pasta shapes and colors vary due to cultural differences, ingredients, and the sauce they're paired with.
-Americans typically like more popularized shapes such spaghetti or fettuccine, whereas Italians prefer more lesser-known shapes.
-Kids can even get pasta in the shape of they're favorite cartoon—Spongebob Mac & Cheese anyone?
+Americans typically like more popularized shapes such spaghetti or fettuccine, whereas Italians prefer shapes that can hold more sauce.
+Kids can even get pasta in the shape of their favorite cartoon—Spongebob Mac & Cheese anyone?